VAFW145 Conceptual Furniture

 - Instructor evaluation of tool and shop safety practices through observation and quizzes.

-Reference, Resource, or Learning Materials to be used by Students:See course format.
+Reference, Resource, or Learning Materials to be used by Student:See course syllabus.
 Instructor selected reference text.
 Slides, video, and/or digital technology are incorporated.